Palestine: History

-The division between the West Bank and Gaza complicated efforts to achieve Palestinian unity and negotiate a comprehensive peace agreement with Israel.
-Multiple rounds of reconciliation talks were held, but no lasting agreement was reached.
-The division also hindered the establishment of a unified Palestinian state and led to different governance structures and policies in the two territories.
+As envisioned in the Oslo Accords, Israel allowed the PLO to establish interim administrative institutions in the Palestinian territories, which came in the form of the PNA.
+It was given civilian control in Area B and civilian and security control in Area A, and remained without involvement in Area C. In 2005, following the implementation of Israel's unilateral disengagement plan, the PNA gained full control of the Gaza Strip with the exception of its borders, airspace, and territorial waters.
 Following the inter-Palestinian conflict in 2006, Hamas took over control of the Gaza Strip (it already had majority in the PLC), and Fatah took control of the West Bank.
-From 2007, the Gaza Strip was governed by Hamas, and the West Bank by the Fatah party led Palestinian Authority.
+From 2007, the Gaza Strip was governed by Hamas, and the West Bank by Fatah.

-International efforts to revive the peace process continued.
-The United States, under the leadership of different administrations, made various attempts to broker negotiations between Israel and the Palestinians.

-Significant obstacles such as settlement expansion, the status of Jerusalem, borders, and the right of return for Palestinian refugees, remained unresolved.
-In recent years, diplomatic initiatives have emerged, including the normalization agreements between Israel and several Arab states, known as the Abraham Accords.
-These agreements, while not directly addressing the Israeli-Palestinian conflict, have reshaped regional dynamics and raised questions about the future of Palestinian aspirations for statehood.
-The status quo remains challenging for Palestinians, with ongoing issues of occupation, settlement expansion, restricted movement, and economic hardships.

-Attacks by Hamas-led armed groups in October 2023 in Israel were followed by the Gaza war.
-The war has caused widespread destruction, a humanitarian crisis, and an ongoing famine in the Gaza Strip.
-Most of the population was forcibly displaced.
-Since the start of the war, over 60,000 Palestinians in Gaza have been killed, almost half of them women and children, and more than 148,000 injured.
-Israel has committed genocide against the Palestinian people during its ongoing invasion and bombing of the Gaza Strip.
+The Hamas led October 7 attacks on Israel in 2023 were followed by the Gaza war.
+The war has caused widespread destruction, a humanitarian crisis, and a famine in the Gaza Strip.
+Most of the Palestinian population in Gaza was forcibly displaced.
+Since the start of the war, over 72,000 Palestinians in Gaza have been killed, more than half of them are women and children, and more than 148,000 injured.
+Israel has been committed genocide against the Palestinian people during its ongoing invasion and bombing of the Gaza Strip.
 A study in The Lancet estimated 64,260 deaths in Gaza from traumatic injuries by June 2024, while noting a potentially larger death toll when "indirect" deaths are included.
-As of May 2025, a comparable figure for traumatic injury deaths would be 93,000.
+As of May 2025, a comparable figure for traumatic-injury deaths would be 93,000.
 There was also a spillover of the war occurring in the West Bank.

+In an attempt to keep alive the possibility of peace and a two-state solution following the Gaza war, the UK, Australia, Canada and France have recognized a Palestinian state in late 2025.